-For outdoor enthusiasts who spend a considerable time in snow country, a pair of Yaktrax are a good addition to your snowshoe equipment list.
+For outdoor enthusiasts who spend considerable time in snow country, a pair of Yaktrax are an incredibly helpful addition to your snowshoe equipment list.
 Developed for walkers, runners, hikers, and other winter athletes, Yaktrax strap easily to the bottom of your shoes, reducing the chance of falls.

 Named after the sure-footed Tibetan Yak, Yaktrax stretch over a variety of shoes, from casual walking to winter boots.
-Abrasion-resistant, hand-wound stainless-steel coils cover the bottom of your shoes to bite into packed snow and ice, providing stability and grip in all directions and giving users the same traction as the Yaktrax’s namesake mountain sheep.
-Users can take their normal stride without fear of falling or risking injury with short choppy strides that can shorten leg muscles and tighten hamstrings.
+Abrasion-resistant, hand-wound stainless-steel coils and spikes cover the bottom of your shoes to bite into packed snow and ice.
+This footing provides stability and grip in all directions and gives users the same traction as the Yaktrax’s namesake mountain sheep.
+Thus, users can take their normal stride without fear of falling or risking injury with short choppy strides that can shorten leg muscles and tighten hamstrings.

 “This really is a fantastic product, from its lightweight (3 oz.) design to the advanced coil system, it easily allows users to freely move across snow and ice without fear of injury,” says Steve Couder, vice president of Yaktrax.
 “Over the years, we have received countless stories from users who swear by the product and recommend them to friends and family.”

 According to the company’s marketing representative Ashley Upchurch, the City of Vail, Colorado believes in the product so strongly that they supply and require all city works to wear Yaktrax during the winter.
 The result has been a drastic reduction in slip and fall injuries.